ProKelly/flaskimagegallery/README.md

 # flaskimagegallery
-easy to start with flask, lightweight as compared to djano
+easy to start with flask, lightweight as compared to django